 You can grab a copy of TeamViewer from the official download page:

-I will be installing TeamViewer on Ubuntu so I downloaded the .deb file.
-You can use the graphical installer by double-clicking the downloaded package and following the subsequent instructions.
+I will install TeamViewer on Ubuntu, so I downloaded the .deb file.
+You can use the graphical installer by double-clicking the downloaded package to install via the software center.

 Alternative command line way

 Alternatively, if you prefer the terminal way, navigate to the download folder and run the below command:

 If you are notified of installation failure due to missing dependencies, type the below command to complete the installation.